Use of child suicide bombers by Palestinian militant groups: Suicide bombings by minors

+Searches and prosecution of minors

+By the State of Israel

 On March 24, 2004, one week after capturing a bomb in the bag of 12-year-old Abdullah Quran, Hussam Abdo, a 16-year-old Palestinian (who initially claimed he was 14), was captured in a checkpoint near Nablus wearing an explosive belt.
 The young boy was paid by the Tanzim militia to detonate himself at the checkpoint.
 IDF soldiers manning the checkpoint were suspicious of him and told him to stay away from people.
 Later, an EOD team arrived and by using a police-sapper robot, removed the explosive belt from him.
-Hussam explained that he was offered 100 NIS and sex with virgins if he would perform the task.
+Hussam allegedly said that he was offered 100 NIS and sex with virgins if he would perform the task.
 He said his friends mocked him in class.

 On May 30, 2004, The New York Times reported Israeli allegations that the al-Aqsa Martyrs' Brigades were using children to recruit classmates as suicide bombers, and that one child, Nasser Awartani, 15, of Nablus allegedly recruited four of his classmates, one of whom was claimed by the Shabak report on Awartani to be Hussam Abdo.

-On June 16, 2004, two girls, aged 14 and 15, were arrested by the IDF for allegedly plotting a suicide bombing.
-According to an IDF statement, the two children were recruited by activists from Tanzim (Fatah's armed wing), guided by Hezbollah.

-On July 3, the Israeli Security Forces thwarted a suicide bombing that it claimed was to have been carried out by 16-year-old Muataz Takhsin Karini.
+On July 3, the Israeli Security Forces claim that they thwarted a suicide bombing that it claimed was to have been carried out by 16-year-old Muataz Takhsin Karini.
 Karini and two of his operators were arrested, while a 12 kg explosive belt was detonated safely by an Israeli EOD crew.
 On June 5, IDF forces detonated two explosive belts concealed in schoolbags.
 On July 14, the Shin Bet in Kfar Maskha arrested 17-year-old suicide bomber Ahmed Bushkar, from Nablus.